 - Supporting advertising and marketing campaigns (the “No Software” design was once ubiquitous in Salesforce branding).

 This table breaks down the basic differences between the two types of graphics.
-Basically, raster graphics are pixel-based, whereas vector graphics are mathematically generated from points on a Cartesian plane, connected by paths (vectors) to form geometric primitives.
+Basically, raster graphics are pixel-based, whereas vector graphics form geometric primitives generated from points on a Cartesian plane connected by paths (vectors).

 |Type of graphics||Composition||File formats||Relative file size||Graphics software||Resizability||Example|